stated-tech/Grants-Program/applications/root.md

 We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through our protocol that interacts directly on-chain, showing the power of "console-like" queries to CRUD proposals from IPFS directly to the blockchain.

 The first version of our system is inspired by a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).
-In fact, it will use a Mofified version of Borda's Count (MBC) known as Dowdall system to be more democratic.
-More specifically, this method was invented by Canadian mathematician and political scientist Robert W. Dowdall in 1977.
-This modification of the Borda count method is a preferential voting system that ranks candidates in order of preference.
-The Dowdall system uses percentages instead of scores to calculate the winner, which allows for greater accuracy and fairness in the vote counting process.
+In fact, it will use a particular version of Modified Borda's Count (MBC) known as called ["Score Voting"](https://en.wikipedia.org/wiki/Score_voting) or "Range Voting" that allows voters to assign a numerical score to each proposal, typically on a scale of 0 to 10 or 0 to 100, instead of just approving or disapproving of each proposal.
+This allows voters to express a more nuanced preference for each proposal, rather than just a binary choice.

+In Score Voting, each voter assigns a numerical score to each proposal, and the scores are tallied up to determine the winner.
+The proposal with the highest overall score is typically chosen as the winner.
+This system allows voters to express a more granular preference for each proposal, and it can be more effective at identifying the most widely supported proposal, even in cases where there is no clear consensus among voters.

+Score Voting can also be modified to require that each voter allocate a total of 100 points across all the proposals, to ensure that each voter is submitting a complete preference ranking.
+This is sometimes called "100-point voting" or **"range normalization"**.

+[Warren D. Smith](https://www.rangevoting.org/WarrenSmithPages/homepage/rangevote.pdf) and Jan Kok both independently proposed the idea of score voting in the early 2000s, and since then it has been the subject of much research and experimentation in the field of electoral systems.

 ### Overview